Certain Kind of Magic

 Certain Kind of Magic is the second studio album by Canadian electronic music producer Rezz.
 The album was released by Canadian record label Mau5trap on August 3, 2018.
 It contains eight songs, including collaborations with electronic music producers 1788-L, Deathpact, Kotek, 13 and Fytch.
-The album was released with three singles, a music video, a tour and later gathered generally positive reviews.
+The album was released with three singles, a music video, and a tour.
+It gathered generally positive reviews.

 Background and release

 On May 10, 2018, Rezz announced that she had finished producing her sophomore studio album, nine months after the release of her previous album, Mass Manipulation.
 On 1 June, she announced that her second studio album was titled Certain Kind of Magic, revealing the album art and announcing the release date as August 3, 2018.
 The album artwork was made by Chicago-based freelance artist Luis Colindres, who had previously worked with Rezz to create the cover art for her previous albums Mass Manipulation and Something Wrong Here.

 Two singles were planned to be released in June, with a third being planned to release in the following month.
 She announced the song "Witching Hour" as the first single released from her upcoming album.
 The single was to be released on June 8, though she later notified fans that she decided to release the song four days earlier, on June 4, 2018 as a digital download.

 Several songs were played live before their or the album's release.
 The song "Hex" was featured at several electronic music festivals such as the Electric Daisy Carnival and the Ultra Music Festival before release before being released as the second single on 29 June 2018.
 "The Crazy Ones", a collaboration between Rezz and electronic music producer 13, debuted at Wobbleland 2018 before being released as part of the album.

 To promote the album's release, a music video for the third single "Flying Octopus" was released on July 19, 2018 through Rezz's YouTube channel.
 To promote Certain Kind of Magic, the album's three singles were released through the months of June and July until its release.
 Its lead single, "Witching Hour" was released on June 4, 2018, "Hex" on June 29, 2018, and "Flying Octopus" on 19 July 2018.
 On August 3, 2018, the album was released exclusively as a digital download on international digital stores through Mau5trap.
 After the album's official release, Rezz began her North American Certain Kind of Magic Tour on August 2, 2018.